– James Humes

 - Managing Project Communications is about collecting status and performance information and forecasts for scope, schedule, quality, cost and distributing to relevant stakeholders.
 These are done as per the communication plan prepared during Plan Communications Management process

-- Overseeing and Controlling Communications is about monitoring and controlling communication throughout the project life cycle, looking for any issues and addressing them proactively.
+- Monitoring Communications is about monitoring communication throughout the project life cycle, looking for any issues and addressing them proactively.

 He waited for the mail well into his day and then called up 2 in the morning my time (due to timezone difference), when I realized my mistake and ran to office across the town to resend the mail.
 That is also when I learned my lesson and created a email distribution list for each of communication types on the project.